Zegna: Dondi

 Based in the Carpi textile hub, near Modena, Dondi was founded in the 1970s as Dondi Jersey and is a renowned manufacturer of high-end knitwear for men and women.
-In July 2019, the Zegna group acquired a 65% stake in Dondi, while the remaining 35% is retained by the Dondi Capelli family who still runs the business.
+In July 2019, the Zegna group acquired a 65% stake in Dondi, while the remaining 35% is retained by the Dondi Capelli family who still runs the business, being responsible for the management and creative direction of the company.

 Tessitura Ubertino

 Tessitura Ubertino is a fabric maker specialized in high-end fabrics for womenswear, such as tweed and jacquard.
-It was founded in 1981 and is based near Biella.
-In June 2021, the Ermenegildo Zegna Group acquired a 60% stake in the company; the two sons of founder Adalgiso Ubertino have retained a 40% stake.
+It was founded in 1981 by Adalgiso Ubertino and is based near Biella.
+In June 2021, the Ermenegildo Zegna Group acquired a 60% stake in the company; the two sons of founder Adalgiso Ubertino have retained a 40% stake as well as the management and creative direction.

 Filati Biagioli Modesto

+Founded in 1919 as a spinning business by Modesto Biagioli's father, it became Filati Biagioli Modesto in 1967.
+The company is based in Montale (Pistoia) and is considered a world leader in the production of high-quality yarns.
 In 2021 Zegna Group and Prada Group jointly acquired the majority shareholding in Filati Biagioli Modesto, a company specialized in cashmere and other noble yarns.
 Zegna CEO Gildo Zegna was appointed chairman.